-Fausto Coppi was already dead, when the magazine was published.
+Fausto Coppi was not alive when the magazine was published.

 In December 1959, the president of Burkina Faso, Maurice Yaméogo, invited Coppi, Raphaël Géminiani, Jacques Anquetil, Louison Bobet, Roger Hassenforder and Henry Anglade to ride against local riders and then go hunting.
 Géminiani remembered:

 “I slept in the same room as Coppi in a house infested by mosquitos.
 I’d got used to them but Coppi hadn’t.
 Well, when I say we ‘slept’, that’s an overstatement.
 It was like the safari had been brought forward several hours, except that for the moment we were hunting mosquitos.
 Coppi was swiping at them with a towel.
 Right then, of course, I had no clue what the tragic consequences of that night would be.
 Ten times, twenty times, I told Fausto ‘Do what I’m doing and get your head under the sheets; they can’t bite you there.'”

 Both caught malaria and fell ill when they got home.
 Géminiani said: